dqian3/autobahn-artifact/README.md

 This artifact contains, and allows to reproduce, experiments for all figures included in the paper "Autobahn: Seamless high speed BFT".

 It contains a prototype implemententation of Autobahn, as well as the reference implementations used to evaluate baseline systems: VanillaHS, BatchedHS, and Bullshark.
 Each prototype is located on its *own* branch, named accordingly.
 For each system, we have provided *two* branches: one containing the base system (e.g. `autobahn`), and another that contains a version modified to simulate blips (e.g. `autobahn-blips`).
-Please checkout the corresponding branch when validating claims for a given system and experiment.
+Please **specify** the corresponding branch when validating claims for a given system and experiment (see GCP config).

 Autobahn and all baseline systems are implemented in Rust, using the asynchronous Tokio runtime environment.
 TCP is used for networking, and ed25519-dalek signatures are used for authentication.
 Replicas persist all messages receives to disk, using RocksDB.